mukilsenthil/hw-acceptance-unit-test-cycle/README.md

 ```sh
 bundle exec rake db:migrate
 ```
+**NOTE:** Troubleshooting

-If rails complains that `.../rottenpotatoes/config/boot.rb:6:in '<top (required)>': undefined method 'exists?' for File:Class (NoMethodError)`, then you need to edit `config/boot.rb` line 6 to use `File.exist?` instead of `File.exists?`.
+* If rails complains that `.../rottenpotatoes/config/boot.rb:6:in '<top (required)>': undefined method 'exists?' for File:Class (NoMethodError)`, then you need to edit `config/boot.rb` line 6 to use `File.exist?` instead of `File.exists?`.
 Re-attempt the migrations.

-If rails complains that `ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime`, then you need to install node.js and re-attempt the migrations:
+* If rails complains that `ExecJS::RuntimeUnavailable: Could not find a JavaScript runtime`, then you need to install node.js and re-attempt the migrations:

 ```sh
 sudo apt install nodejs && bundle exec rake db:migrate
 ```

-If rails complains that `Sprockets::Railtie::ManifestNeededError: Expected to find a manifest file in 'app/assets/config/manifest.js'`, then you need to create that file and put some stuff in it by running the following in the terminal:
+* If rails complains that `Sprockets::Railtie::ManifestNeededError: Expected to find a manifest file in 'app/assets/config/manifest.js'`, then you need to create that file and put some stuff in it by running the following in the terminal:

 ```sh
 mkdir -p app/assets/config